Shivangi Prajapati

 Share:

 Many methods actively manage melanin levels, including medical treatments and skincare routines.
 However, dietary approaches provide a more natural and sustainable way to regulate overall melanin production.
+A well-balanced diet directly influences skin pigmentation, affecting melanin’s synthesis and distribution.

+Understanding the relationship between nutrition and skin health can help achieve a more even complexion while maintaining overall well-being.
 This article will explore the science behind melanin, the role of essential nutrients, essential dietary changes, and the foods that lower melanin.

 What is Melanin?